René Quinton: Aviation

 Another area of interest for René Quinton was aviation.

-In 1908, inspired by other countries offering rewards to creators of aircraft, as well as France’s success in ballooning, René Quinton, along with Archdeacon and others, founded the Ligue Nationale Aérienne, of which he was president.
+In 1908, inspired by other countries offering rewards to creators of aircraft, as well as France's success in ballooning, René Quinton, along with Archdeacon and others, founded the Ligue Nationale Aérienne, of which he was president.
 His goal was to set up a yearly subscription that would generate enough money to offer a prize to the first French creator to invent an ideal aircraft.
-The league’s role was to encourage and promote enthusiasm for aviation, with the hope that France would become a leader in the field.
+The league's role was to encourage and promote enthusiasm for aviation, with the hope that France would become a leader in the field.
 Quinton also lobbied for the development of aircraft as an important way to spot injured soldiers and bring them to safety for care.

 Quinton was president of the league for 4 years after which he left for the war.
 When he returned, Quinton drew back from this project, focusing on sérum de Quinton instead.
-He facilitated the fusion of his league with l’Association Genérale Aéronautique and the Comité National de l’Aviation Militaire; these 3 societies combined to form the Ligue Aéronautique de France, with General Bailly as president, and Reymond and Quinton as Vice-presidents.
+He facilitated the fusion of his league with l’Association Genérale Aéronautique and the Comité National de l’Aviation Militaire; these 3 societies combined to form the Ligue Aéronautique de France, with General Bailly as president, and Reymond and Quinton as vice-presidents.

 A meeting took place in Biskra, where several aviators presented their creations.
 A second meeting was planned, but Quinton died unexpectedly before then.

 World War I

 When World War I broke out, Quinton was not required to go to combat due to his age.
 Nonetheless, according to Georges Houard, Quinton's strong patriotism and love of France compelled him to go to war.

 At the beginning of the war, in 1914, he fought as capitaine d'artillerie de réserve.
-Throughout the war, his fellows and superiors described him as brave, composed and eager; Foch wrote the following about Quinton: “Officer of the rarest intrepidity, for whom it is impossible to resume the acts of bravery.
-Continues to show the best example of composure, energy and drive.”
-He rose through the ranks to end the war as Commandeur de la Légion d'honneur, with multiple decorations.
+Throughout the war, his fellows and superiors described him as brave, composed and eager; Foch wrote the following about Quinton: "Officer of the rarest intrepidity, for whom it is impossible to resume the acts of bravery.
+Continues to show the best example of composure, energy and drive."
+He rose through the ranks to end the war as Officier de la Légion d'honneur, with multiple decorations.